Confronting Racism in Higher Education

 A volume in the series: Educational Leadership for Social Justice.
-Editor(s): Jeffrey S. Brooks, Iowa State University.
+Editor(s): Jeffrey S. Brooks, University of Idaho.
 Denise E. Armstrong, Brock University.
 Ira Bogotch, Florida Atlantic University.
 Sandra Harris, Lamar University.
 Whitney Sherman, Virginia Commonwealth University.
 George Theoharis, Syracuse University.

 Racism and ignorance churn on college campuses as surely as they do in society at large.
 Over the past fifteen years there have been many discussions regarding racism and higher education.
 Some of these focus on formal policies and dynamics such as Affirmative Action or The Dream Act, while many more discussions are happening in classrooms, dorm rooms and in campus communities.
 Of course, corollary to these conversations, some of which are generative and some of which are degenerative, is a deafening silence around how individuals and institutions can actually understand, engage and change issues related to racism in higher education.
 This lack of dialogue and action speaks volumes about individuals and organizations, and suggests a complicit acceptance, tolerance or even support for institutional and individual racism.
 There is much work to be done if we are to improve the situation around race and race relation in institutions of higher education.